The Bezos Family Foundation:

 The Bezos Family Foundation supports rigorous, inspired learning environments for young people, from birth through high school, to put their education into action.
 Through investments in research, public awareness and programs, the foundation works to elevate the field of education and improve life outcomes of all children.
 I-LABS receives financial support from the Bezos Family Foundation and works in partnership with the Foundation to accelerate the science and practice of early learning.

 Boeing plays a significant role in ensuring the Northwest Region provides for strong, vibrant communities through its support of arts and culture, civic, education, environment and health and human services needs.
-I-LABS received a grant from Boeing to increase information sharing between researchers and policy-makers.
-For more information read the press release
+I-LABS has received funding from Boeing to narrow the gap between research and practice.

 Casey Family Programs: